ioccc-src/winner/faq.md

 Jump to: [top](#)
 <div id="mkiocccentry_checks">
-### Q: What sort of checks does the mkiocccentry tool perform?
+### Q 3.0: What sort of checks does the mkiocccentry tool perform?
 </div>

 `mkiocccentry(1)` will check and warn about the following conditions: